-Caroline Aherne is an English actress and comedian.
-She co-created and starred in the ground-breaking TV series ‘The Royle Family’ and is also famous for playing quick witted old lady Mrs Merton.
+Caroline Aherne (1963 – 2016) was an English actress and comedian.
+She co-created and starred in the ground-breaking TV series ‘The Royle Family’ and was also famous for playing quick witted old lady Mrs Merton.

 Cecelia Ahern is an Irish writer and TV producer, her father is Bertie Ahern.
 Cecelia’s best known works include P.S.
-I Love You (which was a novel, later adapted to a movie starring Hilary Swank and Gerard Butler.), A Place called Here, Where Rainbows End and the ABC comedy Samantha Who which stars Christina Applegate.
+I Love You (which was a novel, later adapted into a movie starring Hilary Swank and Gerard Butler.), A Place Called Here, Where Rainbows End and the ABC comedy Samantha Who which stars Christina Applegate.